Copied to Clipboard

 As mentioned above, one of the best things you can do for your eczema is to moisturize your skin regularly.
 To help keep your skin hydrated, consider switching to self-care products specially formulated for dry or sensitive skin.

-For example, use a moisturizing cleanser, such as our Sensitive Skin Moisturizing Body Wash.
+For example, use a moisturizing cleanser with gentle ingredients.
 You can also try using a moisturizer designed for eczema-prone skin, like our Eczema Daily Calming Cream.

 Try Not To Scratch